sttk/fav-prop.list-own-keys/README.md

 It does not contain `name` property.
 This function appends `name` property to the result on IE or Edge for same behaviors on target browsers and Node.js*

+***NOTE:*** *The value of `name` property of a no-name function is the first assigned variable's name on Node.js v6 or later, and that value is an empty string on the eariler.
+This function does no treatment about this differeneces.*

+***NOTE:*** *On some browsers, Chrome, Firefox, Safari, and Vivaldi, the `name` property of a no-name function is the first assigned variable's name.
+On Edge, that `name` property is an empty string.
+On IE, that `name` property is undefined.
+This function does no treatment about this differeneces.*

 #### Parameter:

 | Parameter |  Type  | Description                                |